 - Vacation.
 I can take vacation whenever I want.
 I don’t have to get it approved or see who has seniority before I ask for time off.

 - Dividend Income.
 I pay myself a salary, but if the business is doing well, I can take extra income as a dividend.
 Taxes are lower on dividend income, and it has been great for supplementing my normal salary.

 - Employees.
 I usually have 6 full time employees plus a part time book keeper/office manager.
 Our head optician has been there for 30+ years.
 While I did not hire him, I have contributed to his quality of life.
 If you are trained in how to use ophthalmic equipment, it is a skill that can translate to any area of the country.
-Maybe I can help enroll some of them in a masters of communication online.
-It is something that can also help all over the world.
 It feels good to provide jobs and teach skills.

 - I can provide service as I see fit.
 I love medical optometry, and manage anything that doesn’t require surgery.
 In some chain opticals, you dont’t have the correct diagnostic equipment for medical problems, and you have to turn out a certain volume to meet your contractual obligations.
 You’d have to refer anything medical to another doctor.
 I like to take time to get to know my patients.
 It also helps me figure out what they require as far as eye care needs.
 If I had to spit them out every 15 minutes, that doesn’t leave much time for conversation.

 - It’s 24/7.
 Since I run the business, I have to take work home often.
 I have a book keeper and accountant, but if you don’t understand and keep up with your financials, you can get in trouble fast.
 I also have never had a vacation where I didn’t get a call about something.